 Free Energy Simulation.
 We then consider the sampling in the configurational and alchemical spaces.
 The dihedral windows are equally spaced from 0° to 360° with 2° increments.
-The force constant applied to achieve the stiff spring limit is 2000 kcal/mol·rad2.
+The force constant applied to achieve the stiff spring limit is 2000 kcal/mol·rad-2.
 We performed configurational sampling in each dihedral window to obtain independent configurations to initiate nonequilibrium pulling simulations.
 In each intermediate, minimization, NVT heating to 300 K and 100 ps NPT equilibration are performed under the MM Hamiltonian.
 We then shift to the multi-scale treatment and equilibrate the system for another 150 ps.
 After sufficient equilibration, the configurations are extracted with the sampling interval of 0.5 ps, which is sufficiently long to decorrelate the successive samples according to autocorrelation analysis.
 Bidirectional nonequilibrium pulling with three pulling speeds including 0.25 ps per 2° segment, 0.5 ps/segment and 0.8 ps/segment are initiated from uncorrelated configurations.
-The initial configurations used for the nonequilibrium pulling in the alchemical space is obtained from the above initial configurational sampling procedure along the configurational CV.
+The initial configurations used for the nonequilibrium pulling in the alchemical space are obtained from the above initial configurational sampling procedure along the configurational CV.
+Linear mixing of the end-state Hamiltonians is used in the alchemical transformation.
 The magnitude for each perturbation of the alchemical control parameter is set to $\Delta \lambda = 0.1$ and the relaxation time between successive perturbations is 1 time step, which is tested to be good enough in the QM-theory-variation case in our previous work.15 The free energy simulation schemes for the alanine tripeptide in solution and that in vacuo are the same.

-Due to the large force constant used to achieve the stiff spring limit, we employ the time step 0.5 fs in the initial configurational sampling and nonequilibrium pulling simulations.^{19, 36, 37, 69} Langevin dynamics109 with the collision frequency of 5 ps-1 are implemented for temperature regulation, and in NPT simulations we use isotropic position scaling and the Berendsen barostat to regulate the pressure.
-For the solvated peptide, the cutoff for non-bonded interactions in the real space is 8 Å and the long-range electrostatics are treated with the PME method.110 No cutoff is applied for the simulations in vacuo.
-We use the AMBER111 suite for MD simulation.
+Due to the large force constant used to achieve the stiff spring limit, we employ the time step 0.5 fs in the initial configurational sampling and nonequilibrium pulling simulations.^{19, 36, 37, 73, 115} Note that employing multiple time step algorithms could enhance the computational efficiency.116-118 Langevin dynamics119 with the collision frequency of 5 ps-1 are implemented for temperature regulation, and in NPT simulations we use isotropic position scaling and the Berendsen barostat to regulate the pressure.
+For the solvated peptide, the cutoff for non-bonded interactions in the real space is 8 Å and the long-range electrostatics are treated with the PME method.120 The PME settings remain the default ones in AMBER, such as the grid spacing of approximately 1.0 Å in each dimension.
+No cutoff is applied for the simulations in vacuo.
+The link atom parameters remain the default in AMBER, e.g., hydrogen atoms with the 1.09 Å QM-link distance.
+We use the AMBER121 suite for MD simulation.
 All statistical analyses are obtained with homemade codes.